Bathtub Rocks- Iconic Attraction Near Historic Tahlequah, OK

 Although the tubs do not provide a full day of activity, it is an excellent stop on a series of dirt roads that meander through the foothills of the Ozarks that surround the Illinois River.
 Sites such as the Nickel Preserve and Goat’s Bluff are scattered along the riverside and provide several opportunities for stopping and enjoying the beauty of the Illinois River Basin whether on foot, by bike, or in a vehicle.
-If an endurance challenge is more your speed, the Pumpkin Holler Hunnerd Endurance Race passes through the tubs every fall.
+Please research private property boundaries, I am not responsible for you breaking the law.

 The bathtub rocks area is one of my favorites in Tahlequah for it’s pure, natural beauty and the evidence left behind of thousands of years of weathering from the flowing water.